AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

   tab
 )
 #v(-0.5em)
 planning strategy to be that of `rrt-star` instead of `only-local`, which has been the case for all of the above scenarios.
 The robot is equipped with a #acr("RRT*") pathfinding component, which, in @f.scenarios.solo-gp, has just finished computing the path it is expected to take.
-The path is shown as a faint red line across the corridors of the map.
+The path is shown as a faint green line across the corridors of the map.
 Parameters are listed in @t.scenarios.solo-gp, with #acr("RRT*") specific parameters in @t.scenarios.solo-gp.rrt-params.

 #figure(
   std-block(